savchenko/windows10/README.md

 If you are looking for something reproducible and more of a \*nix flavour, check-out the [Playbook](https://github.com/stoptracking/playbook).

 # Rationale
-One might rightfully ask, &mdash; _"Why to bother with MS product while there are better \*nix-based operating systems?"_<br />At present, main considerations for touching the proprietary OS are:
+One might rightfully ask, &mdash; _"Why to bother with MS product while there are better \*nix-based operating systems?"_<br />
+At present, main considerations for touching the proprietary OS are:
 * Ability to use well-tested FDE that it tied to TPM _and_ user-supplied secret.
-While it is possible to implement via `keyscript` in `/etc/crypttab`, such ~bodging~ hacking is not exactly default modus operandi of LUKS.
+While it is possible to implement something similar via `keyscript` in `/etc/crypttab`, such ~bodging~ hacking is not a default modus operandi of LUKS.
-* Type-1 hypervisor.
-See below for the details on HVCI.
+* Commercial-grade Type-1 hypervisor, elaborate virtualization options out of the box.
 * Application firewall with the [WFP layer](https://docs.microsoft.com/en-us/windows/win32/fwp/windows-filtering-platform-start-page) that allows bulding additional rules on top of the same engine.
-* Handy commercial software that is not available under Linux or \*BSD.
+* Handy software that is not available under Linux or \*BSD.
 * Good hardware support.

 # Intro
-1. Recognize that you are dealing with the closed-source operating system that has useful features and hostile elements simultaneously.
-To give you an idea on how chilly MS world is different from a warm \*nix shell, this is enabled by default:
+1. Recognize that you are dealing with the closed-source operating system that has a combination of useful features and hostile elements.
+To give you an idea on how MS world is different from a typical \*nix, this is enabled by default:

 > Automatic learning enables the collection and storage of text and ink written by the user in order to help adapt handwriting recognition to the vocabulary and handwriting style of the user.
 >